cbassmagana/Chess-Bot/README.md

 strengths and weaknesses compared to a human player of approximately the same overall ability.
-Several small adjustments to the algorithm have significantly improved its competency, and its steep learning curve indicates substantial room for further improvement.
+Several small adjustments to the algorithm have significantly improved its decision-making, and its steep learning curve indicates substantial room for further improvement.

 *Note: This is an approximate elo rating assuming blitz style